 What I know is, as gender equality increases, the prevalence of violence against women decreases.
 I know that when a woman is raped or murdered, we feel it personally and deeply, because we carry that fear too.
 I know that we can all work in small ways to shift the crisis, to validate femininity and stand up to toxic masculinity, with people in our lives.
 I know that I’m angry, and it’s fuelling me to talk about it.
 We can teach ourselves and each other how to channel and nurture the anger.
 But it will take everybody, and especially men, to actively change the culture.

 "And I Am A Woman" features on Angie McMahon's debut album Salt, which is out now.
-Among other dates, she plays London’s Islington Assembly on Tuesday 3 December.
+Among other dates, she plays London’s Kentish Town Forum on Tuesday 3 December.